-In this section is provided a simulation of multiple Gaussian shapes being fit by a single Asymmetric Gaussian curve, in order to provide an appreciation for the Asymmetric Gaussian Method.
+In this section is provided a simulation of multiple Gaussian shapes being fit by a single Asymmetric Gaussian curve, in order to provide an appreciation for the Asymmetric band fitting method.

 Let's begin with the case of two Gaussian curves being fit by one Asymmetric Gaussian.
 In Figure 3a is plotted a test spectrum of two Gaussian functions in energy space and the finite difference of this curve.
-Also plotted in Figure 3a is the tangent space (derivative).
+Also plotted in Figure 3a is the tangent space obtained using finite derivatives.